-Under Article 246, the authority can levy tax on various subject matter enumerated under and concurrent list.
-Union has right to levy tax on Income Tax (Except on Agricultural Income), from sales tax, excise from alcoholic and liquor drinks, and tax on agricultural income.
+Under Article 246, the authority can levy tax on various subject matter enumerated under Schedule VII of the constitution Central Government under three list that is union list, state list and concurrent list.
+Union has right to levy tax on Income Tax (Except on Agricultural Income), Excise (Except on Alcohol and Tobacco) and customs.
+State Government shall levy tax revenue from sales tax, excise from alcoholic and liquor drinks, and tax on agricultural income.
 The local self government levy tax from entry tax and house property tax.